How to Improve Organic CTR? (Proven Strategies for 2026)

 How to Create Compelling Page Titles to Improve Organic CTR

-Create emotional titles over keyword rich titles
+Create emotional titles over keyword-rich titles

 Let’s talk about both of them briefly.

-Here’s an example of keyword rich title:
+Here’s an example of a rich title:

 “Reduce Belly Fat: 5 Ways to Get Rid of Belly Fat”

 In the above example title, you’re targeting the keyword “reduce belly fat”, while there’s nothing wrong in targeting a keyword in the title.
-But keyword rich titles don’t much inspire high CTRs.
+But keyword-rich titles don’t much inspire high CTRs.

 Here’s an example of an emotional title: